mayurisathvara/vuejs/README_VUE_SETUP.md

 ### Token Issues
 Check that the Sanctum middleware is properly configured and the CSRF token is being sent with requests.

-### Theme Assets
+### UI Assets
-Ensure all theme assets are properly copied to the `public/assets` directory.
+Ensure all admin UI assets are properly placed in the `public/assets` directory.

 ## License